mcfatbeard57/TransformersWDocker/README.md

 # TransformersWDocker

-I have used Dockeer Desktop, and FAST API along with Google Gemini
+I have used Docker Desktop on Hugging Face API, and FAST API along with Google Gemini